wp-plugins/nomorecaptchas/readme.txt

 Note: You must register (it's free!) at http://www.NoMoreCaptchas.com/register to keep those bots away!

+Important Note: Versions older than 1.2.9 have been deprecated.
+Please be sure to update!

 = Updates =
 * Fixed PageBuilder conflict
 * Improved Contact Form 7 performance for newer versions
 * Note: will not work with versions of Contact Form 7 older that 3.9.3
+* Note: Versions older than 1.2.9 have been deprecated.
+Please be sure to update!

 == Installation ==